The financial section of your business plan is crucial to recruiting investors and lenders.

-- Follow generally accepted accounting principles (GAAP).
-As a rule, the financial part of your plan should follow these as set by the Federal Accounting Standards Advisory Board, especially if you're putting it together primarily to get a loan or a line of credit.
+Follow generally accepted accounting principles.
+As a rule, the financial part of your plan should follow these as set by the Federal Accounting Standards Advisory Board, especially if you're putting it together to get a loan or a line of credit.

-- Seek outside assistance.
+Seek outside assistance.
 Getting advice from your financial planner or accountant can help you put the numbers together and present them properly.
-If you use an accountant and your financial statements have been audited, note that in the plan.
+If you use an accountant and your financial statements have been audited, state that in the plan.

 - Look up templates.
-If you want to attempt writing the financial section on your own, there are resources out there.
+If you want to attempt writing the financial section on your own, there are resources.
 SCORE, the Service Corps of Retired Executives, as well as many other sites, have templates available.

 Each section of a business plan has its own set of required pertinent information, and the financial section is no different.

-Historical data includes items like your balance sheet, cash flow statements, tax returns, and capital, while prospective data includes details like a projected income statement that will help lenders and investors understand how you want to invest their money.
+Historical data includes items like your balance sheet, cash flow statement, tax returns, and capital, while prospective data includes details like a projected income statement that will help lenders and investors understand how you will invest their money.

-Speaking of details, how much do you need?
+Speaking of financial details, how much do you need?

-As with any professional venture, attention to detail can be the difference between extreme success and failure.
-Finances are the backbone of a business, so when writing the financial section of your business plan, it's important to be thorough.
+Finances are the backbone of a business, so when writing the financial section of your business plan, be thorough.

-Put yourself in the shoes of the potential investor.
-Think about the information you would want as well as the particular aspects of the borrower's finances you would want to be in order before investing your money in a business.
+Put yourself in the shoes of a potential investor.
+Think about the information you would want, as well as aspects of the borrower's finances you would want to know before investing in a business.